Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 If you have to go slower, so be it.

-Of course, it will eat into your turn around time, but perhaps you can make up the time higher up or farther along the trail.
+Of course, it will eat into your turn around time on a day hike, but perhaps you can make up the time higher up or farther along the trail.

 Some folks set a timer and when it's turn around time, guess what they do?